kubernetes/enhancements/keps/sig-apps/3939-allow-recreation-when-fully-terminated/README.md

 ###### What happens if we reenable the feature if it was previously rolled back?

-Terminating pods will now be dropped from active list and we will revert to old behavior.
-This means that terminating pods will be considered deleted and new pods will be created.
+Terminating pods will no longer be tracked so terminating pods will be considered deleted and new pods will be created.

 ###### Are there any tests for feature enablement/disablement?